Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 Families and children

-There’s a children’s adventure playground and free table-tennis table near the Visitor Centre.
-There’s also a tri-golf course close to the golf clubhouse.
-Tri-golf is a 'mini' version of golf designed especially for young children.
+There is a children’s adventure playground and a free table tennis table near the visitor centre.
+There is also a tri-golf course close to the golf clubhouse.
+Tri-golf is a small version of golf designed for young children.

 There are grassy areas for kite flying and other games.